About chest pain in children and teenagers

 The pain might be in any part of the chest, and it can have many causes.

 A common cause of chest pain in children is a severe cough, which might be caused by asthma or an infection of the airways or lungs like a cold or the flu.
 Coughing all the time can strain the muscles of your child’s chest wall, which causes the pain.

 Children who have a viral illness or frequent coughing might get a type of chest pain called costochondritis.
 This is caused by swelling of the rib and breastbone joints.
 Children’s rib joints might feel tender if pressed, and deep breathing might be painful.
 Costochondritis can last for several weeks.

 Another common cause of chest pain in children is a ‘stitch’ below the rib cage.
 This is a sharp pain that lasts several minutes and might start after exercise.
-It’s normal and isn’t a sign of heart disease.
+It’s not harmful.

-If your child has fallen on her side or had a blow to the chest and complains of chest pain, she might have injured a rib or a muscle in the chest wall.
+If your child has fallen on their side or had a blow to the chest and complains of chest pain, they might have injured a rib or a muscle in the chest wall.

 Gastro-oesophageal reflux can cause a burning or uncomfortable feeling in the chest.